-One goal of follow-up care is to check for a recurrence.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 MRI scans are often recommended to watch for signs that the tumor is growing or has come back.
 If a tumor does come back, it is most likely to do so within the first several years after the first diagnosis.
-That’s why scans are performed more often during the first two to three years after treatment, and less often thereafter.
-However, ependymoma can recur many years after initial treatment, and long-term follow-up care is extremely important.
+That’s why scans are performed more often during the first 2 to 3 years after treatment, and less often thereafter.
+However, ependymoma can recur many years after initial treatment, and long-term follow-up care after the completion of cancer treatment is extremely important.

 Managing long-term and late side effects of ependymoma

 Based on the type of treatment your child received, the doctor will recommend what examinations and tests are needed to check for late effects.
 Follow-up care should address your child’s quality of life, including any developmental or emotional concerns.
 Some children may need a combination of rehabilitative services, including physical therapy and occupational therapy for nervous system side effects from the tumor or its treatment, speech therapy, hearing assistance, and cognitive therapy.
 Learn more about rehabilitation.
-Some children may need a tracheostomy, a surgical opening in the windpipe to help them breathe, and/or a gastrostomy, a surgical opening into the stomach where a feeding tube is inserted, after surgery.
+After surgery, some children may need a tracheostomy or a gastrostomy.
+A tracheostomy is a surgical opening in the windpipe to help with breathing.
+A gastrostomy is a surgical opening into the stomach where a feeding tube is inserted.
 Others may develop hormonal problems or other new problems if the tumor recurs.